reselbob/k8s-4-it-pros/day-2/lesson-15-tls/README.md

 `-keyout tls.key` is the name of the private key

-`-out tls.crt` is the public certificate passed in by a calling client requesting access
+`-out tls.crt` is the name of the public certificate passed in by a calling client requesting access

-`-subj "/CN=example.com"` indicates the  applies to the domain, `example.com`
+`-subj "/CN=example.com"` indicates the credentials apply to the domain, `example.com`

-`-days 365` set the certificate to be valid for 365 days
+`-days 365` sets the credentials to be valid for 365 days

 **Step 8:** Create the Kubernetes secret that will hold the private key and public certificate.
 We'll do this imperatively.
 So execute the following command.